CDT Day 71: somewhere else in The Basin to really straight road in The Basin – Cloudy Scoot and Toot Camp to Flat as it Needs to Be Camp

 At around noon, not far from the next spring, we searched for a shred a shade to make home.
 Overgrown sage, standing about five feet tall was the best we could find.
 We planted our umbrellas as best we could, then hunkered in the pathetic shade, waiting for clouds or darkness.

 It was too hot to sleep, or do anything really.
 About 85°F in our shade.
-I fought a losing battle to stay hydrated and noodled on my phone between staring contests with the sage.
+I fought a losing battle to stay hydrated and noodled on my phone between staring contests with the bushes.
 By 5:30pm, we’d had enough and disassembled our temporary abode to keep hiking.

 Crunchberry, Bearman, then Rooster were gathered at the piped spring when Spice and I arrived.
 The water was goooood and cool.
 A little sandy too.
 I drank as much as I could and filled my bottles as the others traded stories and Spice caught them up with her bizarre tale.
 We rolled out in a long procession to hike into the night.